 Anything outside of these limitations is considered a non-compliant payment plan.
 The important thing to remember about amounts paid under a non-compliant payment plan is that while the payments go to the principal first, the taxpayer risks filing a lien.
 Certain enforced collections action may be taken.
 Practically speaking, those on a non-compliant payment plan are much less likely to be levied or have their wages garnished.

 While Maine generally conforms to federal guidelines around tax issues, this isn’t the case for their Offer in Compromise program.
 We’ve found that many people go to the state expecting the same treatment they would get at the Federal Level.
 Maine does have a program they refer to as an “Offer in Compromise,” but it varies greatly from the Federal one.

 Except in the most extreme cases, the Maine Revenue Service generally only waives penalties and some interest if they accept their version of an Offer in Compromise.
 Besides, the amount must be paid in full in months rather than years.
-This means that while a Maine OIC can be a useful tool on some occasions, their usefulness is even more limited than the already restrictive Internal Revenue Service Offer in Compromise program.
+While a Maine OIC can be a useful tool on some occasions, its usefulness is more limited than the already restrictive Internal Revenue Service Offer in Compromise program.

 Wage Garnishment Release

 Wage garnishments at the state level can follow similar hardship guidelines as the Internal Revenue Services.
 Some states have standard state garnishment protections, like those in Maine.
 There can be slightly different garnishment protections for tax debts compared to commercial debts.

 Both the IRS and the Maine Revenue Service have “Hardship” or “Uncollectible statuses.
 These statuses temporarily halt collections on taxpayers who can prove a hardship status.
 Generally, once the status is approved, they are subject to annual or biannual review.
 Also, if the taxpayer files a return with income above a certain threshold, they may lose their Hardship status.